albu89/etch/README.md

 ## Installation

-To install `etch`, clone repository.
+To install `etch`, clone repository in a folder called themes.

 ```
 $ git clone https://github.com/LukasJoswiak/etch.git
 ```

-Then, use one of the example themes to generate your site, for example exampleSite within root.
+Then, use one of the example themes to generate your site, for example exampleSite within the root of the folder themes.
+To run the code you need to go back to the root.
+So if etch is in themes and themes is in repository execute the command from repository.

 ```
-$ hugo server -t exampleSite
+$ hugo server -t etch/exampleSite
 ```

 Use the [sample configuration](https://github.com/LukasJoswiak/etch/wiki/Configuration#sample-configuration) as a starting point.
 See the [configuration](https://github.com/LukasJoswiak/etch/wiki/Configuration) page for more info.